Quarterly Goal Success - What You Need to Know

 Prioritise your goals in your calendar

 Goal time should be planned into your week as a priority.
-If you try to fit it in after meeting and your to-dos, you may never find the time.
-Choose 60-90 minutes blocks for as many days a week as needed to complete the work.
+Choose 30, 60 or 90 minute blocks for as many days a week as needed to complete the work.
 Aim to have it during the time of day that you have the most energy.

 Don’t just talk about progress; show it.

-When it comes to achieving your work goals, it's not just about measuring progress.
+When it comes to achieving quarterly goals, it's not just about measuring progress.
 It's about actively showing others the progress.
 This not only helps manage expectations and improve the quality of your work but also keeps you accountable and engaged in the process.
-It's an effective way to ensure you're on the right track and not over-perfecting work that's already good enough to achieve the goal.
+It's an great way to ensure you're on the right track and not over-perfecting work that's already good enough to achieve the goal.

 The next time you review your goals, ask whether there is an agreed-upon definition of success.
 Consider the ancillary work needed to make it happen, and check your calendar to see if the goal is a priority for your time.
 Show your progress regularly and stay focused on the outcome.